airmoi/FileMaker/README.md

 The major changes compared to the official package are :

 * Call autoloader.php instead of FileMaker.php to load the API
-* API now support Exceptions error handling, you may switch between those behaviors by changing property 'errorHandeling' to 'default' or 'exception'
+* API now support Exceptions error handling, you may switch between those behaviors by changing property 'errorHandeling' to 'default' or 'exception' (default value is 'exception')
 * There is no more 'conf.php' use "setProperty" to define specifics API's settings.
-You may also use an array of properties on FileMaker instanciation, ie : new FileMaker( db, host, user, pass, ['property' => 'value'])
+You may also use an array of properties on FileMaker instanciation, ie : new FileMaker( $db, $host, $user, $pass, ['property' => 'value'])

 You can use the offical [PHP-API guide](https://fmhelp.filemaker.com/docs/14/fr/fms14_cwp_guide.pdf) provided by FieMaker® for everything else.